-NHSGGC meals labelled as indicated on the standard menu follow these principles.
+NHSGGC meals labelled standard menu follow these principles.
 See the section in this manual on dietary codes.

 Therapeutic Diets

 A Therapeutic Diet is modified from a 'normal' diet and is prescribed to meet a patient's medical or special nutritional need.
 It is part of clinical treatment and in some cases can be the principle treatment of a condition.